pyodide/pyodide/docs/usage/faq.md

 ## How can I execute code in a custom namespace?

-The second argument to {any}`pyodide.runPython` is an object which may include a `globals` element which creates a namespace for code to read from and write to.
-The namespace is a Python dictionary.
+The second argument to {any}`pyodide.runPython` is an options object which may include a `globals` element which is a namespace for code to read from and write to.
+The provided namespace must be a Python dictionary.

 ```pyodide
 let my_namespace = pyodide.globals.get("dict")();